 In Bayesian learning, the weights of the network are random variables.
-The output of the nework is another random variable.
-And the random variable of the output is the one that implicitly defines the loss function.
+The output of the nework is another random variable which is the one that implicitly defines the loss function.
 So, when making Bayesian learning we do not define loss functions, we do define random variables.
 For more information you can check this talk and this paper.

 In Inferpy, defining a Bayesian neural network is quite straightforward.
-First we define our model, where the weights of the neural network are defined as random variables.
-Second, the input x and output y are also define as random variables.
-More precisely, the output y is defined as a Gaussian random varible.
-The mean of the Gaussian is the output of the neural network, and the scale (or standard deviation) of the Gaussian is also learnt from data.
-In this case, we do not follow a Bayesian treatment of the parameter, and we perform a simpler maximum likelihood estimate.
+First we define the neural network using inf.layers.Sequential and layers of class tfp.layers.DenseFlipout.
+Second, the input x and output y are also defined as random variables.
+More precisely, the output y is defined as a Gaussian random variable.
+The mean of the Gaussian is the output of the neural network.